API Proxy Groups allow multiple API Proxies to be managed as a group.

 API Proxies Tab

-If the API Proxies in the API Proxy Group have never been deployed, the URL part will appear empty.
+If the API Proxy Group has not been deployed, the URL field will appear empty.

 The picture below shows the API Proxies Tab: